Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 But it is also the only way out.

 If you are a high-achieving professional in Westchester County, Manhattan, or across New York State, you do not have to figure this out by yourself anymore.
-At Hayfield Healing, we specialize in moving beyond traditional talk therapy and utilizing advanced somatic treatments to help you process trauma at the root.
+In my practice, I move beyond traditional talk therapy and use somatic treatments to help you process trauma at the root.

 Dr. Maria Niitepold, PsyD